Ludwig Gumplowicz: Death

-On August 19 of 1909, Ludwig Gumplowicz and his wife, Franciska, both committed suicide by poison.
+On 19 August 1909, Ludwig Gumplowicz and his wife, Franciska, both committed suicide by poison.
 Gumplowicz was diagnosed with cancer at the end of 1907, and his health was failing, as was Franciska's health.
 In a letter, he wrote "we are both thinking more of the other side (an's Jenseits denizen), and life is a burden to us."
 As such, they both ended their life together, ending the pain of Gumplowicz' cancer.
-Gumplowicz’s death was deeply shocking to the world.
+Gumplowicz's death was deeply shocking to the world.
 His influence as a great thinker, writer, philosopher, jurist, historian, and sociologist has changed the course of sociological history.
 The students of Gumplowicz often referred to him as an angel with a great soul and a magnificent thinker.
-In his honor, a sociological society was created in the city of Graz after his passing.
+In his honor, a sociological society was created in the city of Graz after his death.
 Gumplowicz was highly looked up to by many philosophers and sociologists and they emphasize their appreciation for his journey of seeking the truth and ideas.